Pinggy-io/pinggy_website/content/blog/ssh_into_docker_container.md

 ## Docker Best Practices for Managing SSH
 For Docker containers there is a notion of them being “disposable”.
 They are designed to be as long as the task or the process in which it is applied, and can be reused in cases of errors.
-Any changes I make manually when I am SSH’ed into a container are not permanent.
+Any changes we make manually after SSHing into a container are not permanent.
 If they are not added to the image, all changes will be gone once the container stops or restarts.

 ### 1. Ephemeral Nature of Containers
 Never input or place something into a container by hand.
 Still, make changes in such manners in Dockerfiles or deploy changes using configuration management tools such as Ansible or Chef if changes are made through SSH.